thandipearl/Space-Missions-Data-Analysis-MATLAB-/README.md

 <img width="951" height="716" alt="EDA 7" src="https://github.com/user-attachments/assets/0884e746-8d25-48be-a1a0-566976a15170" />

-**Insight:**
-The dataset shows a mix of **active and inactive rockets**.
-A significant portion of rockets are no longer in use, reflecting:
+The dataset shows a mix of active and inactive rockets.
+A significant portion of rockets are no longer in use reflecting technological advancements and replacement by newer, more efficient models.
+This demonstrates the rapid evolution of space technology.
-Technological advancements
-Replacement by newer, more efficient models
-This demonstrates the **rapid evolution of space technology**.

 ---